 Responsible investment has been core to Newton’s investment approach since our inception in 1978, when we began actively voting on our clients’ shares.
 Since then, our responsible investment approach has grown to include environmental, social and governance (ESG) integration and active engagement across all our strategies.
 This is done to identify risks and opportunities which have the potential to affect companies’ performance over the long term.
-As part of this process, all potential investments are subject to an ESG review before being formally recommended, and in early 2016 we conducted a review of Ryanair.
+As part of this process, all equity securities which our research analysts wish to recommend must have an in-depth ESG quality review completed by our responsible investment team, and in early 2016 we conducted a review of Ryanair.

 What were the red flags?

 At the time of investment consideration, a number of governance concerns were identified at Ryanair.
 The board was just 9% independent, which does not meet UK Corporate Governance Code standards.
 Its membership included just one female, and two-thirds of the board was comprised of Irish nationals; to us, this demonstrated a lack of diversity.
 In recent years, a light has been shone onto this issue as an increasing amount of research suggests that a lack of diversity can negatively affect a company’s financial performance.

 These concerns were heightened as Ryanair’s CEO is notoriously outspoken and known for having a turbulent relationship with trade unions.
 The role of the board is supervisory, and, as investors, we seek to gain assurance that it provides sufficient and healthy challenge to the management of a company.
 However, in the case of Ryanair, we were concerned that a board lacking independence and diversity would not offer this challenge to the CEO.